 10. Church of St. Olha

-Now I've never been the one who suggests a visit to a historical church.
-It just doesn't do that smae thing for me as say, fighting your way through a local market like Krakivsky.
-Now That being said the neighborhood that St. Olha is located in is a fun area to explore and a good way to see a part of the city that most tourists never get to.
+Now, I've never been the one who suggests a visit to a historical church.
+It just doesn't do the same thing for me as say, fighting your way through a local market like Krakivsky.
+Now That being said, the neighborhood around St. Olha is a fun area to explore and a good way to see a part of the city that most tourists never get to.